 See your doctor if more-frequent bowel movements are also accompanied by any of the following signs or symptoms:

-- Changes in the consistency, volume or appearance of your bowel movements, such as repeatedly passing narrow, ribbon-like stools or loose, watery stools
+- Changes in the consistency, volume or appearance of your bowel movements, such as repeatedly passing narrow, ribbonlike stools or loose, watery stools

 - Abdominal pain

-- Blood, mucus or pus in your feces
+- Blood or mucus in your feces

-- Wilkinson John (expert opinion).
+- Wilkinson JM (expert opinion).
 Mayo Clinic, Rochester, Minn.
 Nov.
 9, 2017.

 - Celiac disease.
 National Institute of Diabetes and Digestive and Kidney Diseases.
 Understanding celiac disease. https://www.niddk.nih.gov/health-information/digestive-diseases/celiac-disease.
+Accessed Oct.
+22, 2020.

-- Inflammatory bowel disease (IBD).
+- What is inflammatory bowel disease (IBD)?
 Centers for Disease Control and Prevention. https://www.cdc.gov/ibd/what-is-IBD.htm.
-Accessed Nov.
-15, 2017.
+Accessed Oct.
+22, 2020.

 - Irritable bowel syndrome (IBS).
 National Institute of Diabetes and Digestive and Kidney Diseases. https://www.niddk.nih.gov/health-information/digestive-diseases/irritable-bowel-syndrome.
-Accessed Nov.
-15, 2017.
+Accessed Oct.
+22, 2020.